+Gro up

+2021 2020

+US\$'000 US\$'000

+Non-current investments

-Group 2020 US\$'000 2019 US\$'000 Non-current investments - Quoted equity investments - at FVOCI 685,788 800,038 - Quoted equity investments - at FVTPL 50,525 - Unquoted equity investments - at FVOCI 206,555 67,612 - Unquoted equity investments - mandatorily at FVTPL 1,655,919 1,026,406 2,598,787 1,894,056
+- Quoted equity investments - at FVOCI 1,040,447 685,788

+- Quoted equity investments - at FVTPL 406,213 50,525

+- Unquoted equity investments - at FVOCI 198,260 206,555

+- Unquoted equity investments - mandatorily at FVTPL 1,189,147 1,655,919

+2,834,067 2,598,787

 The quoted equity investments are stated at their fair values at the reporting date, determined by reference to their quoted closing bid price in an active market at the reporting date.
 During the year ended 2020, the Group disposed its investments designated at FVOCI to a related party and accounted it under common control transfer.
 A cumulative loss of US\$58,648,000 recognized since prior years was reclassified from fair value reserve to retained earnings.
 And this amount was subsequently recorded as contribution from holding company in capital reserve.
-During the year ended 2019, arising from the disposal of investments designated at FVOCI, cumulative gain of US\$111,437,000 was transferred from fair value reserve to retained earnings.

-The Group's exposure to market risks and fair value information related to other investments are disclosed in Notes 31 and 32.
+The Group's exposure to market risks and fair value information related to other investments are disclosed in Notes 30 and 31.

 The Group invests in companies listed in active markets and private companies that are not quoted in an active market.
 The quoted equity investments are stated at their fair values at the reporting date, determined by reference to their quoted closing bid price in an active market at the reporting date.
-The unquoted equity investments are stated at their fair values at the reporting date, determined by reference to an internal rate of return agreed with a potential buyer on a willing buyer, willing seller basis, at net asset value which approximates the investments' fair value or market comparison technique based on market multiple of comparable companies with adjustments for the effect of non-marketability of the investments.
+The unquoted equity investments are stated at their fair values at the reporting date, determined by the net asset value which approximates the investments' fair value or market comparison technique based on market multiple of comparable companies with adjustments for the effect of non-marketability of the investments.